A semi-Lagrangian scheme for First-Order Mean Field Games based on monotone operators: Preliminaries and assumptions

 with $\ov C_{\text{{\rm b}}}>0$ such that $C_{G,2}\leq\ov C_{\text{{\rm b}}}\leq C_H/C_{H,5}-1$, where $ C_H\coloneqq C_{\text{{\rm b}}}+C_{H,5}(C_{G_2}+1)$ and $ C_{\text{{\rm b}}}>0$ is the constant defined in \cite[Proposition 2.1]{CarliniSilvaZorkot}. \end{defin}

 Let us observe that the constants $\ov C_{\text{{\rm b}}}$ and $C_H$ guarantee $||D_pH(\cdot,D_x\psi)||_{L^\infty({Q_T})}\leq C_H$.

-The notion of solution in \cref{weak solution} is less used than the one referred in \cref{rem:viscosity}, however it allowed us to established a converge results for the SL scheme proposed in \cref{sec: A semi-Lagrange scheme for MFGs}.
-In addition, this convergence result proves that, under suitable assumptions, there exists a weak solution to the MFGs system (\cref{existencewealsolution}).
+The notion of solution in \cref{weak solution} is less used than the one referred in \cref{rem:viscosity}, however it allowed us to established a converge result for the SL scheme proposed in \cref{sec: A semi-Lagrange scheme for MFGs}.
+In addition, this convergence result proves that, under the same assumptions of \cref{rem:viscosity} and also assuming \ref{DiscreteMonotonicity} and \ref{condition dxdt for compact support discrete solution}, there exists a weak solution to the MFGs system (\cref{existencewealsolution}) in the sense of \cref{weak solution}.
+However, we are currently unable to conclude whether such a weak solution is also a distributional-viscosity solution; this remains an open question.
+Partial results in this direction have been established for stationary MFGs in \cite{FerreiraGomesVardan25}.
+We also note that any classical solution is automatically both a weak solution and a distributional-viscosity solution, as also observed in \cite{AshrafyanGomes}.